 Become a School Governor

-The Hessle Academy is managed by a Board of Governors that works alongside the Executive Headteacher and Leadership Team to meet the educational needs of the pupils in a secure and safe environment.
+The Hessle Academy is managed by a Board of Governors that works alongside the Headteacher and Leadership Team to meet the educational needs of learners in a secure and safe environment.

 Who can become a school governor?

 The Board of Governors consists of: parents and teachers who are elected by the parents and teachers associated with the school members of the general public with an interest in education who are appointed by the Department of Education or the Education Authority (EA)

 You have to complete an application form if you are a member of the public with an interest in a governor appointment.
 No special qualifications are required and you must be over 18 years of age.